akka/akka/docs/src/main/paradox/scala/http/handling-blocking-operations-in-akka-http-routes.md

 @@snip [BlockingInHttpExamplesSpec.scala](../../../../test/scala/docs/http/scaladsl/server/BlockingInHttpExamplesSpec.scala) { #blocking-example-in-dedicated-dispatcher }

 This forces the app to use the same load, initially normal requests and then the blocking requests.
-The thread pool behaviour is shown in the figrue.
+The thread pool behaviour is shown in the figure.

 ![DispatcherBehaviourOnGoodCode.png](DispatcherBehaviourOnGoodCode.png)